Labbeti/aac-datasets/README.md

 | Estimated size (GB) | 43 | 27 | 13 |
 | Audio source | AudioSet (YouTube) | Freesound | TAU Urban Acoustic Scenes 2019 |

+For Clotho, the dev subset should be used for training.
 Here is the **train** subset statistics for each dataset :

 | | AudioCaps/train | Clotho/dev | MACS/full |